 Chief Information Bureau

 It should be noted that Emil’s original ship, the Arisan Maru, never reached Japan and was sunk by an American submarine on October 24, 1944, in the South China Sea.
-Of the 1803 POWs on the ship, only nine survived the sinking.
+Of the nearly 1775 POWs on the ship, only nine survived the sinking and only eight of these men survived the war.

 On November 8, the Japanese decided the POWs were too ill to continue the trip to Japan, so they were disembarked.
 Emil was held at Toroku Camp on Formosa where the POWs did light work.
 On January 14, 1945, he was transported by Melbourne Maru to Moji, Japan, arriving there on January 30.
 The POWs were put in the same hold as the hemp that the ship was carrying.
 The POWs discovered that beneath the hemp were bags of sugar and cans of tomatoes.
 The POWs helped themselves to the canned tomatoes.